Stack together Images using Lightroom

 Stacking Together Real Estate Shots

-We are going to discuss the need of stacking photos in real estate photography, mainly the interior imagery.
+We are going to discuss the need for stacking photos in real estate photography, mainly the interior imagery.
 These images always suffer from problems of different light values across the scene – very bright outdoors and dimly lit indoors.

 Almost all real estate photography requires some sort of blending to ensure a higher than normal dynamic range.